Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 </div>

-- Generate a Collection within your MongoDB Database and populate it with sample data.
+2.Generate a Collection within your MongoDB Database and populate it with sample data.
 Use the format provided below to streamline the architecture for the purpose of this demo.

  ```bash
 {